 Fact #2: SCRIM is an acronym for Sideway-force Coefficient Routine Investigation Machine.

-Fact #3: The first SCRIM came off the WDM® production line in 1967.
-It was built for TRRL, the Transport Road Research Laboratory.
+Fact #3: The first SCRIM was built in 1967 for TRRL (Transport Road Research Laboratory).

 Fact #4: SCRIM measures the wet road skid resistance to ensure the surface meets regulatory levels and is safe for vehicles to use.